 Some funnel 20 percent or more of their income away to fund an early retirement or leave a financial legacy for their heirs.
 Others are willing to sacrifice luxuries today in exchange for a more extravagant lifestyle later on.
 And still others simply can’t sleep at night without a few extra zeros in their savings account.

-“We typically recommend that clients save between 15 percent and 20 percent of their gross income into retirement accounts, but I occasionally run across people who save 20 to 30 percent or more,” said Paul Tokarz, a MassMutual financial advisor, in an interview.
+“We typically recommend that clients save between 15 percent and 20 percent of their gross income into retirement accounts, but I occasionally run across people who save 20 to 30 percent or more,” said Paul Tokarz, a MassMutual financial professional, in an interview.
 “It’s rare, because in today’s society there are so many distractions on things to spend money on.
 It’s usually about their upbringing and how they were raised.”

 In some cases, he said, super savers are looking to emulate a positive financial role model, or by contrast, to avoid the mistakes of their parents.